liferay/liferay-docs/devGuide/en/chapters/11-alloyui.markdown

 Building a release distribution of your alloy-ui project is easy.
 And it's just as easy using your distribution in your web pages.
 We'll do it together.

-To create your distribution `.zip` file of AlloyUI execute the following
+To create your distribution `.zip` file of AlloyUI, execute the following
 command:

     grunt release